 As I've mentioned earlier, I've used every reputable brand on the market, and tried out every feature.

 I've leaned on my poles on steep rocky or icy descents, used them to probe swiftly flowing streams, defended myself against overly curious mountain goats (rest assured, no goats were harmed), and used them to prop up shelters.

-I've used Black Diamond poles over four years (hiking in all 4 seasons in mountainous terrain), and they've taken everything I've dished out.
+I've used these Black Diamond poles for over six years (hiking in all 4 seasons in mountainous terrain), and they've taken everything I've dished out.

 They might be just what you're looking for!

 You can see all of the hiking pole brands I mentioned above here.

 I'll leave you with perhaps the best reason of all to use hiking poles:

 Best Hiking Poles